silx-kit/silx/doc/source/applications/view.rst

    * - |imgViewImg|
      - Image view
    * - |imgViewTable|
-     - Viewing raw data as values in a tabl
+     - Viewing raw data as values in a table
    * - |imgViewHdf5|
      - Viewing metadata and HDF5 attributes